 ♦ Reserve half (65g/2¼ oz) of the toasted pine nuts for the Lamb and pine nut sambusek.

 Serve pilaf with pine nuts scattered on top.

-Half a 400g (15 oz) can chickpeas (garbanzo beans) or lentils; drained and rinsed, can be added with the rice.
+- Half a 400g (15 oz) can chickpeas (garbanzo beans) or lentils; drained and rinsed, can be added with the rice for variety.
 Freeze the extra half can (drained and rinsed) in a small plastic container, for up to 3 months.

-If you’ve purchased 1 kilo (2 lb) of minced lamb, use the leftover 250g (½ lb) to make mini lamb parmesan burgers for the kid’s lunchboxes.
+- If you purchase 1 kilo (2 lb) of minced lamb, you can use the leftover 250g (½ lb) to make mini lamb parmesan burgers for the kid’s lunchboxes.
 Add 1 small finely grated carrot, ¼ cup (25g) grated parmesan, 1 egg and ¼ cup dried breadcrumbs.
 Mix well and shape into 6 little burgers.
 Fry, allow to cool, and freeze until required.
 Defrost overnight, and serve in dinner rolls with tomato sauce.
 Kids will happily eat them cold.

 [Recipe 2] Lamb and pine-nut sambusek (Lebanese pastries)

 Ingredients (makes 12):